-At the moment the driving test differs throughout the UK – so we’ve highlighted what you can expect when booking a practical car driving test.
+We’ve highlighted what you can expect when booking a practical car driving test.
 We’ll keep this blog updated as and when things change until they’re back to normal.

 In this blog we've also highlighted what you can expect when booking a driving test using the new queuing system put in place when you're able to get on and book.

 *The DVSA have announced that face coverings must still be worn during your driving test from 19th July.

 Can I book a driving test?

 Driving tests have now resumed post lockdown, and anyone eligible can now book a driving test in England, Scotland, Wales and Northern Ireland.
 You can book your test online through the GOV website.

 Whilst this is very exciting news, many learner drivers are now unfortunately facing long wait times for a practical driving test slot to become available.

 Due to lockdown and the backlog of tests, there are considerable wait times for learner drivers wanting to now book their driving test which many learners are finding very frustrating.
 Whilst some may be lucky and get a driving test soon, most learners are looking at lengthy delays for their driving test - some saying they've not been able to book a test until early 2022.

 How long is the wait for a driving test?